pimsmath/prima2021/content/career-fair/_index.md

 explore new opportunities.
 The PRIMA Career Fair is a golden opportunity for highly qualified personnel in the mathematical sciences to have face-to-face interaction with employers.
-If your company is interested in participating in the PRIMA career fair, please get in touch via the contact form below.
+If your company is interested in participating in the PRIMA Career Fair, please get in touch via the contact form below.
 Company tables are priced at $300 CAD [(register here <i class="fa fa-external-link" aria-hidden="true"></i> ](https://events.eply.com/PRIMA2022)).
 A company table includes a table and two chairs for you to display your posters and printed materials.
-You are encouraged to engage with interested students during the career fair.
+You are encouraged to engage with interested students during the Career Fair.

 For more information, please see the [PRIMA Career Fair Brochure <i class="fa fa-external-link"